AndCake/jMicro/README.rst

 |
 |
+| ``jMicro#get([url[, callback]]) -> void|String``
-| ``jMicro#get(url[, callback]) -> void``
+| ``jMicro.get(url[, callback]) -> void``

 - url (String) - the URL to load
 - callback (Function) - the callback function to execute once the content has been loaded successfully.

 This function will do an AJAX request to load the specified URL.
 The XMLHttpRequest object is passed to the callback function.
 If there is a current element, the jMicro#set() function will be called automatically onto it with the responseText as content.
 This will happen before the callback is executed.
+In case all parameters are omitted, this method will return the current item's content (in case it's a form field, it will be the value, else the content is represented through the tag's innerHTML).

 *Example*::